Jaguar S-Type (1963): Mechanical

 Despite the S-Type's weight gain of 152 kg over the Mark 2, no changes were deemed necessary to the Dunlop four-wheel disc braking system.

 Major changes were made to the S-Type's steering system.
 The Burman power steering system in the Mark 2, with its 4.3 turns lock-to-lock, was regarded as being excessively low geared and lacking in road feel.
 In the S-Type it was replaced by a higher-geared Burman unit of 3.5 turns lock-to-lock, which linked the input shaft and hydraulic valve by a torsion spring to improve its "feel".

 The heating and ventilating system of the Mark 2 was not considered adequate for the more upmarket S-Type and was replaced with an improved system.
 Separate control of ventilation direction was provided for both driver and front seat passenger.
 Warm air could also be directed to the rear passengers through an outlet situated on the propeller shaft tunnel cover between the two front seats.

 Suspension

 A key element of the Mark X that Jaguar wanted to include in the S-Type was its sophisticated, and by then widely acclaimed, Jaguar independent rear suspension.
 The suspension was a revelation at the time of its introduction, and remained the benchmark against which others were judged until the 1980s.
 Essentially a double wishbone setup, it uses the driveshaft as the upper wishbone.
 It carries the drive, braking, suspension and damping units in a single fabricated steel crossbridge, which is isolated from the bodyshell by rubber blocks.
-Including this suspension in the S-Type necessitated the development of a new crossbridge suitable for its 54 in track, coming as it did between the 58 in track of the Mark X and 50" track of the E-Type.
+Including this suspension in the S-Type necessitated the development of a new crossbridge suitable for its 54 in track, coming as it did between the 58 in track of the Mark X and 50 in track of the E-Type.

 The S-Type used the same subframe mounted, coil sprung, twin wishbone front suspension as the Mark 2.